vergecurrency/verge/contrib/windows-msvc/README.md

 - This is a bootstrap path, not a completed MSVC build pipeline.
 - The current repo still does not have a first-class MSVC replacement for the existing MinGW-based `depends` host.
-- Berkeley DB 4.8 is still a gap for wallet-enabled MSVC builds.
-The top-level autotools logic currently expects native `db_cxx` headers and libraries, and this bootstrap path does not yet automate that on Windows.
 - If you want a full Windows WebEngine CI job, the next step is to wire a new workflow job to this bootstrap path and then solve the remaining MSVC-only project configuration issues in isolation.